On the Quantum versus Classical Learnability of Discrete Distributions: A Quantum/Classical Distribution Learning Separation

-\begin{observation}[Group Family of Quadratic Residues] The set of groups $\mathbb{G} = \{\mathrm{QR}_p \,|\, p \text{ is a safe prime}\}$ is an efficient group family.
-The existence of an efficient group operation algorithm follows from the fact that modular multiplication can be performed efficiently \cite{Katz:2007:IMC:1206501}.
-Additionally, there exists (a) an efficient (probabilistic) algorithm which maps from $1^n$ to safe $n$-bit primes \cite{Katz:2007:IMC:1206501}, and (b) an efficient algorithm for testing membership in $\mathrm{QR}_p$ \cite{blum1984generate}.
-Taken together, along with the observation that all elements except the identity are generators, these two algorithms allow one to construct the required efficient instance generation algorithm.
-We refer to $\{\mathrm{QR}_p\}$ as the group family of quadratic residues. \end{observation} With these preliminaries, we can now state the decisional Diffie-Hellman assumption:
+\begin{observation}[Group Family of Quadratic Residues] The set of groups $\mathbb{G} = \{\mathrm{QR}_p \,|\, p \in \mathcal{P}_{\text{safe primes}}\}$ is an efficient group family.
+More specifically, we have already established that $\mathcal{P}_{\text{safe primes}}$ is a valid parameterization set.
+Additionally, one can construct an efficient instance description algorithm from (a) the existence of an efficient algorithm for testing membership in $\mathrm{QR}_p$ \cite{blum1984generate}, and (b) the observation that all elements of $\mathrm{QR}_p$ except the identity are generators.
+Finally, The existence of an efficient group operation algorithm follows from the fact that modular multiplication can be performed efficiently \cite{Katz:2007:IMC:1206501}.
+We refer to $\{\mathrm{QR}_p\}$ as the group family of quadratic residues. \end{observation}